In the future, there will be no female leaders. There will just be leaders ― Sheryl Sandberg

-The labour force participation rate for women of working age declined from 42% in 1993-94 to 31% in 2011-12.
+The labor force participation rate for women of working age declined from 42% in 1993-94 to 31% in 2011-12.
 Predictable social norms are attributed to women quitting work in India: marriage, motherhood, vexed gender relations and biases, and patriarchy.
-Retention of women in mid-career levels is needs to be at parity with that of men.
+Retention of women in mid-career levels is needed to be at parity with that of men.

 Here are 3 steps if taken at the right time, can retain women in the workforce and maintain gender equality.

 1. Enabling Flexibility In The Workforce

 Post marriage or motherhood, most women are entangled with a lot more personal commitments and work might take a backseat in this regard.
 Organizations shall, in such cases could offer flexible work options.
 A study made by students of Boston University found that 90% of people believe that having access to flexible work options contributes to their overall quality of life to a “moderate” or “great extent.”

 2. Create collaborative employee groups and Enforce Strict Harassment Policies

 Organizations should not understate the importance of creating and promoting employee network groups.
 This creates a community for employees who are going through similar experiences (both work and personal) to share best practices, hardships, and advice.

 Strict Harassment Policies formulated need to be communicated to women and young women who enter the workforce need to be trained to raise their voices and report to senior management.